modmore/docs/en/01_Commerce/v1/10_Orders/Messages.md

 title: Emails & Messages
 ---

 Order Messages are communications from the shop specific to a certain order.
-Typically email notifications to the customer, but could also include emails to the merchant about the new order, text (SMS) messages sent via a third party integration, or other forms of order-specific communication.
+Typically these are email notifications to the customer, but could also include emails to the merchant about the new order, text (SMS) messages sent via a third party integration, or other forms of order-specific communication.

 [TOC]

+## Emails in the status workflow

+By default, Commerce will create a [status workflow](../Statuses) for you on installation that includes 2 email messages when an order is first received:

+- "New order received" notification, sent to the merchant
+- "Thanks for your order" email, sent to the customer

+You can change the configuration for these emails (such as the merchant recipient email) by going to Commerce > Configuration > Statuses, and clicking the email you want to change in the Status Changes column.

+There are more ways you can change the default emails with various settings.
+[There's a summary available here](https://support.modmore.com/article/170-how-can-i-change-the-emails-that-get-sent-when-an-order-is-placed).

 ## Viewing & sending Messages

 To manage Order Messages, go to Commerce > Orders and when viewing an order navigate to the Messages tab.
 There you can see all previous messages, and create new ones.

 When creating messages, you can choose if it should be sent immediately or not.
 When you uncheck the _Send message right away_ checkbox, it will be stored as a draft.

 To send a draft hover over _Actions_ in the grid and select _Send Message_.
 To view a message contents, click _View Message Content_.

 For automated messages, such as those created through an [Email Status Change Action](../Statuses/Email_Action), messages are usually sent right away.

 Multiple recipients are supported, separate them with a comma.

 ## Message Types